-Each day five children die as a result of abuse or neglect.
-On average, a child abuse report is made every ten seconds—a total of approximately three million child abuse reports annually.
-Childhelp has developed the following child abuse prevention guidelines to help keep your child—or a child you care for—from becoming a statistic.
+Each day more than five children die as a result of abuse or neglect.
+On average, a child abuse report is made every 10 seconds for a total of approximately 3.3 million child abuse reports annually.
+Childhelp has developed the following child abuse prevention guidelines to help keep your child, or a child you care for, from becoming a statistic.

 Child Abuse Prevention Guidelines

 - Never discipline your child when your anger is out of control.